Crescent (architecture)

-A crescent is an architectural structure where a number of houses, normally terraced houses, are laid out in an arc to form a crescent shape.
-A famous historic crescent is the Royal Crescent in Bath, England.
+A crescent is an architectural structure where a row of residences, typically terraced houses, are laid out in an arc to form a crescent shape.
+These are planned developments from end to end, some of which, such as the famous Royal Crescent in Bath and the Marino Crescent in Dublin date back to the 1700s.

 Examples

 The following are examples of architectural crescents: